mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
+MTB ~ 90 minutes.
+Have fun.
+If you want to ride trails....ride trails.
+If you feel like an easy cruiser on the Goose...that works too.
+Either way, it's 90 minutes.
+Generally easy.
+Having fun.

+Run 45 minutes.
+Easy effort.
+In an ideal world, the run is after the bike, but if a rain shower stops that, don't worry about it.

 ### NOTES
 Total Time: **135 Minutes** &nbsp; Run OTB: **8km** <small>@5:38/km</small>